 Too often when people are trying to prevent acne they forget to address nutritional factors.
 Malnourishment and poor dietary choices are major contributors to inflammation and the clogging of pores.
 PatchMD Keep Klear Acne Prevention Topical Patches contain every nutrient your body needs to fight acne and support regeneration of healthy skin cells.
-Transdermal release is thought to greatly improve the effectiveness of Vitamin A and Zinc.
+Transdermal release may aid in the effectiveness of Vitamin A and Zinc.

-- Features a 5000 IU dose of Vitamin A, as well as Zinc, Glucosamine Sulfate, Collagen, and other essential skin health nutrients.
+- Features a 250 mcg dose of Vitamin A, as well as Zinc, Collagen, and other essential skin health nutrients.

 - Designed to fight inflammation and support the regeneration of healthy skin cells.

 - May be helpful for pubescent or adult aged people who experience regular acne breakouts.

 - Topical application may be particularly helpful for Vitamin A and Zinc.

 - All patches are made from natural and hypoallergenic materials.